naasking/Recognizers.NET/README.md

 # Recognizers.NET

-This is a simple combinator library for recognizing strings using only imperative constructs, no higher-order functions or other fancy features.
+This is a simple combinator library for recognizing strings using only imperative constructs, no allocation, and higher-order functions or other fancy features.
+This makes the API suitable for use in imperative languages, like C.

 # Atoms

-Some simple "atom" recognizers, ie. recognizers for basic types:
+Some simple "atom" recognizers provided by the library, ie. recognizers for basic types:

     // recognize one digit
     public static bool Digit(ref this Input x, ref Position pos, string capture = null) =>